raythurman2386/Notes/LambdaNotes/Section Lead/Slack.md

 # NOTE: TIMES ARE RELATIVE TO YOUR SLACK PROFILE’S TIMEZONE

 # Tkit Prep
     /remind #webpt8 "@here It's Training Kit Prep Time!
-Please look over your Tkit until 7:30PM Eastern, The guided project will start soon after that." every Tuesday, and Thursday
+Please look over your Tkit until 7:30PM Eastern, The guided project will start soon after that."
+7:00PM every Tuesday, and Thursday

 # Project Times
     /remind #webpt8 "@here It's Project Time!
-Please work on your daily project until 9:30PM Eastern" every Wednesday
+Please work on your daily project until 9:30PM Eastern" 7:00PM every Wednesday

 #Daily Standup Reports
-    /remind #webpt8 @here "Please take a moment to reflect upon your day and fill out your Daily Standup report: https://airtable.com/shr8ZYuNjevMLRsxI
+    /remind #webpt8 "@here Please take a moment to reflect upon your day and fill out your Daily Standup report: https://airtable.com/shr8ZYuNjevMLRsxI
-    We read and appreciate all feedback - positive, criticisms, suggestions - we want to hear from you :)" 9:30PM every Tuesday, and Thursday
+    We read and appreciate all feedback - positive, criticisms, suggestions - we want to hear from you :)" 9:15PM every Wednesday

     /remind #webpt8_chat @here "Please take a moment to reflect upon your day and fill out your Daily Standup report: https://airtable.com/shr8ZYuNjevMLRsxI